Comparing Cases And Details

 - Eliminate answers that fit only one example when several are provided.

-Why is comparison useful in inductive reasoning?
+Why is side-by-side comparison so useful on inductive items?